autowarefoundation/autoware.universe/common/glog_component/README.md

 # glog_component

-This package provides the `glog` feature as a ros2 component library.
-This is used to dynamically load the `glog` feature with container.
+This package provides the glog (google logging library) feature as a ros2 component library.
+This is used to dynamically load the glog feature with container.

+See the [glog github](https://github.com/google/glog) for the details of its features.

 ## Example